-In 2020, our school will also be implementing both the Respectful Relationships and School Wide Positive Behaviour Support programs in the school which tie in well to Positive Education and the current practices we use within the school.
-This is a journey we are looking forward to.
+In 2020 our school has begun implementing both the Respectful Relationships and School Wide Positive Behaviour Support programs which tie in well to Positive Education and the current practices we use within the school.
+This is the beginning of a journey we are looking forward to.

 It’s Not Ok To Be Away

 - attends doctor and dentist appointments out of school hours (where possible)